 Trick 2: Use white chocolate and candy canes

 Replace the semi-sweet chocolate chips with white chocolate chips and crushed candy canes.
-This gives an entirely different taste and look to the cookies, but still lets you keep the same dough base.
+This gives an entirely different look and taste to the cookies, but still lets you keep the same dough base.

 The candy canes make the cookies a bit chewy and the white chocolate pairs nicely with the mint flavouring.